DreamRealization/multi-agent-planetary-explorer-ADK/README.md

 ## Project Output
 ![Demo](screenshot/Project_Screenshot.png)

+## 💬 Sample Queries
+- "Tell me about Mars"
+- "What is the atmosphere of Venus?"
+- "Are there any missions on Jupiter?"

 ## 🌍 Real-World Applications
 - Educational AI assistants (EdTech platforms)
 - Interactive learning tools for astronomy